• Home

 This passage is somewhat parenthetical, interrupting the trumpets.
 It serves as a warning, a pause to catch one’s breath and respond as called.
 It’s a call to repentance and a call for the lost to cry out to their God for salvation.

 Woe is bad.
 Woe, woe, woe is as bad as it gets.
-This angel is warning the inhabitants of the earth that there are 3 more trumpet judgments.
-Some translations have the word 'eagle' instead of angel.
-Eagle and angel were similar words and the translation to eagle was probably inadvertently introduced by human hands translating the text.
-Either way, the message is the same, there are 3 trumpet blasts yet to come.
-With each blast things get worse.
+It is grief, horror, paralyzing fear with but a single means of relief.
+This angel is warning the inhabitants of the earth that there are three more trumpet judgments.
+With each blast things will get worse.

 This warning is to the inhabitants of earth and is a normal warning from God.
 This is God's pattern.
 He warns the people before He brings judgment.
-Before the flood, he sent Noah to warn the world; Noah was a preacher of righteousness.
-He sent prophets to warn the people about their wicked ways.
+Before the flood, he sent Noah to warn the world.
+God sent prophets to warn the people about their wicked ways.
 When they ignored or killed the prophets God judged them for their spiritual adultery and idolatry.
-Throughout the bible God's warned anyone who would listen that this end time is coming.
-And even during this end time He will continue to call to mankind.
+Throughout the bible God warned anyone who would listen that there is an end and accounting.
+Even during this end time He will continue to call to mankind.
 This is our God.

 As God calls, I think these trumpets work His purpose to force a decision in every person.
 God isn't into special effects.
 These judgments aren't for show.
 These are specific and meaningful for purpose.